 The final design for Landfill 6 cover improvements included the clearing of vegetation from the cap, grubbing, subgrade preparation, placement of a 12-inch barrier protection layer and a geocomposite drainage layer, placement of a 6-inch layer of topsoil, and installation of erosion control features.
 Details of the remedial design are presented in the Landfill 6 Cover Improvements, Engineer's Certification Report (Conti and EA, January 2007).
 Prior to the installation of any of the cap components, common borrow fill material was placed on Landfill 6 to achieve the design grades.
-A portion of the fill material used at Landfill 6 consisted of soil/debris from various on-base projects, including: approximately 52,600 cubic yards of material from the Three Mile Creek restoration project, approximately 3,000 cubic yards of cobbles from the Apron 1 biopile remediation project, and approximately 2 cubic yards of soil from the Rainbow Creek remediation project.
+A portion of the fill material used at Landfill 6 consisted of soil/ debris from various on-base projects, including: approximately 52,600 cubic yards of material from the Three Mile Creek restoration project, approximately 3,000 cubic yards of cobbles from the Apron 1 biopile remediation project, and approximately 2 cubic yards of soil from the Rainbow Creek remediation project.
+In order to account for the increase of material, Conti reshaped the northern portion of the landfill.
+The reshaped portion was within the required minimum and maximum slope requirements set forth in the Closure Plan.
 The final design of the Landfill 6 cap met the substantive requirements of 6 NYCRR Part 360 landfill closure regulations, dated November 26, 1996, and the requirements of the ROD for Landfill 6 (E&E, February 2001).